University campus in North Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Mobile Development Degree Programs in North Dakota — Detailed School Profiles
+In-depth Mobile Development program profiles in North Dakota

 At the associate's level, if you want flexibility while earning your credential, Bismarck State College structures its mobile development coursework around both in-person labs and online components, so you can study evenings or weekends while working.
 The curriculum covers cross-platform development tools like React Native and Flutter, cutting down the time you spend learning separate ecosystems.
 Graduates often move into developer roles at Bismarck-area financial services companies and state agencies, or they transition to NDSU with credits that count toward a bachelor's.
 The program's real advantage is its connection to the state capital's thriving tech sector—employers in Bismarck actively hire from BSC because they understand the local graduate pool.